What is the universe up to?

 That is the lesson for me in the whole thing… I know I can have that sort of disdain.

-Marriage and family therapy – Inter-psyche
+Couple and family therapy – Interpsyche

 Here is a quote from Moreno that has major implications for how we conduct psychodrama in groups or with individuals when they want to work on significant relationships and the other party is not present.
+Can we trust their representation?

-What about when someone does a drama involving an intimate other who is not there?
+In a group can someone do a drama involving an intimate other who is not there?

-These are questions I will be addressing in a workshop at the AANZPA conference in Brisbane in January.
-‘Addressing’ here means exploring in action with colleagues.
+These are questions I will be exploring in action with colleagues. in a workshop at the AANZPA conference in Brisbane in January.

 Marriage and family therapy for instance, has to be so conducted that the “interpsyche” of the entire group is re-enacted so that all their tele-relations, their co-conscious and co-unconscious states are brought to life.
 Co-conscious and co-unconscious states are by definition such states which the partners have experienced and produced jointly and which can therefore be only jointly reproduced or re-enacted.
 A co-conscious or a co-unconscious state can not be the property of one individual only.
 It is always a common property and cannot be reproduced but by a combined effort.
 If a re-enactment of such co-conscious or co-unconscious state is desired or necessary, that re-enactment has to take place with the help of all partners involved in the episode.
 The logical method of such re-enactment a deux is psychodrama.
 However great a genius of perception one partner of the ensemble might have, he or she can not produce that episode alone because they have in common their co-conscious and co-unconscious states which are the matrix from which they drew their inspiration and knowledge.